 Cady is a fabric which has a nice balance of stretch and structure.
 Most often applied to cotton, this finish holds its shape well but is quite smooth with a hint of stretch.
 It has a very minimal sheen, almost to the point of being matte.

 Is called calendering the process for finishing fabrics in which are realized special “effects” on their surfaces, such as high luster, glazing, embossing, and moiré are produced.

 Calico is a tightly woven cotton type fabric with an all-over print that usually is a small floral pattern on a contrasting background color.
 Common end-uses include dresses, aprons, and quilts.

 Soft, white, closely woven cotton fabric calendered to achieve a high glaze.
 Used mainly for pocket linings, underwear, aprons, shirts, and handkerchiefs.
 Originally made in Cambrai, France, of linen and used for church embroidery and table linen.

-A process which eliminates fibers too short for inclusion in the spun yarn.
+Is named carded the process which eliminates fibers too short for inclusion in the spun yarn.
 The process also removes dirt and foreign matter still remaining in the fiber mass and arranges the fibers into a very thin layer.

 One of the most luxury fibers is considered Cashmere.
 It is obtained from the soft fleecy undergrowth of the Kashmir goat of Tibet, Mongolia, China, Iran, Iraq, and India.
 Most commonly used in sweaters, shawls, suits, coats, and dresses.